MetOffice/CDDS/docs/operational_procedure/cmip6.md

 ## Run CDDS Teardown

-1. Once the approved ticket has been returned to you following submission, delete the contents of the data directory:
+1. Once the approved issue has been returned to you following submission, please run `cdds_clean`.
+This deletes the contents of the data directory and runs a cylc clean on the workflow named in your request file, for the purpose of reducing unnecessary data storage:
-    ```bash
-    cd <path to the data directory>
-    rm -rf input output

        ```
-2. Delete all workflows used:
-    ```bash
-    cdds_clean <path to the request configuration>
+       cdds_clean <path_to_your_request_file>
        ```

-3. Update and close the *CDDS operational simulation ticket*
+2. Update and close the *CDDS operational simulation issue*.